Managing access to apps

 - All members of sales team groups would be assigned to the "sales" role in Salesforce.
 A further refinement could use multiple groups that represent regional sales teams assigned to different Salesforce roles.

 - To enable the exception mechanism, a self-service group could be created for each role.
 For example, the "Salesforce marketing exception" group can be created as a self-service group.
 The group can be assigned to the Salesforce marketing role and the marketing leadership team can be made owners.
 Members of the marketing leadership team could add or remove users, set a join policy, or even approve or deny individual users' requests to join.
-This is supported through an information worker appropriate experience that does not require specialized training for owners or members.
+This mechanism is supported through an information worker appropriate experience that does not require specialized training for owners or members.

 In this case, all assigned users would be automatically provisioned to Salesforce, as they are added to different groups their role assignment would be updated in Salesforce.
 Users would be able to discover and access Salesforce through the Microsoft application access panel, Office web clients, or even by navigating to their organizational Salesforce login page.
 Administrators would be able to easily view usage and assignment status using Azure AD reporting.